Stand up for the facts!

 There has been a significant increase in Border Patrol encounters with immigrants since Biden took office, for a variety of reasons.

-More than a million of those immigrants were expelled under a public health order, which President Donald Trump began using in March 2020 due to COVID-19.
+More than a million of those immigrants were expelled under a public health order, which President Donald Trump began using in March 2020 because of COVID-19.
 The Biden administration has continued that policy, defending it in federal court this January.
 Biden has, however, exempted children who arrive alone, as well as some families.

 A tweet by the RNC claimed that drugs are flowing into the U.S. at an alarming rate because of Biden’s "open border."
 It cited stats that show 839 pounds of fentanyl were seized at the southern border in January.